Leigh-Anne Pinnock: 2022–present: No Hard Feelings and My Ego Told Me To

 In December 2023, she performed at Jingle Bell Ball and performed a cover version of "Last Christmas" by Wham! and later that month performed a cover of Boyz II Men "Let It Snow".
-She also graced the cover edition of Quem. in March 2024, Pinnock announced the release of a music project, separate from that of her debut album, called No Hard Feelings, which was released on 31 May 2024, featuring five tracks which "fit together in their own world".
+She also featured on the cover edition of Quem. in March 2024, Pinnock announced the release of a music project, separate from that of her debut album, called No Hard Feelings, which was released on 31 May 2024, featuring five tracks which "fit together in their own world".
 It was preceded by the lead single "Stealin' Love", where that same month she performed her first headline show in London and at Rock in Rio in Lisbon.
 In June she performed her own rendition of "Can You Feel the Love Tonight" at the Royal Albert Hall.

-In May 2025, Pinnock revealed she had partnered with Virgin Music Group as an independent artist, following her departure from Warner Records.
-Two months later, she announced her new single, "Been a Minute", which was released on 18 July.
+In May 2025, Pinnock said she had partnered with Virgin Music Group as an independent artist, following her departure from Warner Records.
+She stated that her former label lacked the budget to support her debut album release.
+Two months later, she announced the single, "Been a Minute", which was released on 18 July.
 Another single, "Burning Up", was released a month later.
-In October, she joined Sigala and Jonita on the song "Hello".
-Pinnock's debut album, My Ego Told Me To, will be released on 20 February 2026.
+In October, she released the single "Dead and Gone", and joined Sigala and Jonita on the song "Hello".
+Pinnock's debut solo album, My Ego Told Me To, was released on 20 February 2026, and will be supported by the eight-date My Ego Told Me Tour, taking place in April 2026.

 Personal life

 Pinnock has been in a relationship with professional footballer Andre Gray since 2016, after the pair met in Marbella.
 The couple moved in together in December 2018 and got engaged on their four-year anniversary in 2020.
-In May 2021, she announced that she was pregnant, and on 16 August 2021, gave birth to twins.
+In May 2021, she announced that she was pregnant, and on 16 August 2021, she gave birth to twins.
 The couple married on 3 June 2023 in Jamaica.
-In May 2024, Pinnock shared a video to her Instagram, which confirms both of the twins are girls.
+In May 2024, Pinnock shared a video on Instagram confirming that both twins are girls.
+In July 2026, she announced her second pregnancy on social media, confirming she was expecting their third child.

 Pinnock was attacked at a restaurant in London by a male customer in 2016.
 In February 2017, while performing with Little Mix as an opening act for Ariana Grande’s Dangerous Woman Tour, she suffered a burn backstage at one of their gigs.